Wylie Independent School District (Collin County, Texas): History

 In the 1890s, the town of Wylie had been served by a small school with small funding primarily by the parents of the students of the schools.
 Thomas Franklin Birmingham noticed this problem traveling and established Wylie ISD in 1901-1902.
 He set limits of the district that all citizens in that area would pay taxes to uphold the district.
 The Birmingham family had provided money to build a proper high school.
 Since then the Birmingham family has established various Land Trusts to fund areas of curriculum for the district as well as scholarships for 20 Wylie ISD seniors in the graduating class.
 The city and district has honored him and his family with the Birmingham Elementary School and streets among other things.

-In 2007 Wylie East High School opened for the 2007-2008 school year.
-In 2009, the school was rated "exemplary" by the Texas Education Agency.
+In 1905, Wylie High School was established.

+In 1967, a new WHS campus was built.

+In 1969, WHS received an expansion and became known as Wylie Jr./Sr. High School.

+In 1976, a new WHS campus was opened.
+The 1967 campus became Wylie Middle School with grades 6-8.

+In 1977, Coach Jerry Shaffer creates the Wylie High School "AHMO" pirate tradition.

+In 1996, a new WHS campus was opened.
+The 1976 campus became Wylie Junior High with grades 7-8, and the 1967 campus transitioned to Wylie Intermediate School with grades 5-6.

+In 2003, McMillan Junior High (Marauders) opened.
+Wylie Junior High and Intermediate schools were respectively renamed Burnett Junior High and Harrison Intermediate (both mascots Buccaneers).

+In 2004, Davis Intermediate (Marauders) opened, becoming a feeder for McMillan JH.

+In 2006, Cooper Junior High (Patriots) opened.

+In 2007, Draper Intermediate (Patriots) opened, becoming a feeder for Cooper JH.
+Wylie East High School opened as the district's freshman campus, serving as a direct feeder to Wylie High School.

-In the summer of 2015 all Wylie ISD campuses underwent renovations to bring them well in the 21st century.
+In 2015 all Wylie ISD campuses underwent renovations to bring them well in the 21st century.

 In 2019, voters approved a new $193.7 million dollar bond issue for improvements and expansion of schools throughout the district.

-The most recent school to have been built is Kreymer Elementary School, which opened in the 2025-2026 school year.

-The district is also beginning construction on two new schools; one intermediate, one junior high.
-Hampton Intermediate School, and Parker Junior High School are both expected to open in the 2026-2027 school year.

 On September 23, 2025, the school board unanimously voted to name Dr. Kim Spicer, who previously served as Deputy Superintendent under Dr. David Vinson (2011-2025), as Wylie ISD’s next superintendent.
 Effective October 21, Spicer became the district’s first female superintendent in its entire history.

+In 2026, Parker Junior High and Hampton Intermediate opened, creating a 4th middle grades feeder pattern.
+With these additions, the middle grades campuses aligned their mascots with their feeder high schools.
+Burnett, Hampton, Harrison, and Parker became Raiders, while Cooper, Draper, Davis, and McMillan became Pirates.